What are MMIs?

 3. Memorise some examples from your work experience

 When answering the MMI questions, you will need to think about your past clinical experiences and come up with a variety of examples depending on the question you need to answer.
 Keep these up your sleeve and use them to add weight to your answers.
+These will mostly come from patients who have had an impact on you during your working career.

 4. Practise time management with mock interviews